Supplementary regulations for the PhD programme at the Faculty of Humanities and Education

 To section 14, Appointment of an Assessment Committee

-The faculty appoints an assessment committee based on a proposal from the PhD committee of the current specialisation.
+The faculty appoints the assessment committee upon a proposal from the Head of Department and the leader of the specialisation.

 To section 16, Faculty procedures related to the assessment committee’s report